FR4 Dielectric Constant and Material Properties

 - Only Altium Designer includes all the design features you need to create schematics, PCB layouts, and manufacturing documentation in a single program.

 - The integrated 3D electromagnetic field solver includes standard models for FR4 dielectric constant, including a model for dispersion and dissipation.
 You’ll have the features you need for accurate impedance calculations.

 - You can identify hot spots directly in your PCB layout with a power delivery analysis tool.
 Altium Designer includes these simulation features as an extension that takes data directly from your PCB layout.

 Manage your layers more efficiently with Altium Designer’s Layer Stack Manager.

 FR4 remains as the substrate choice for many applications because of its low cost and mechanical properties.
-Although design teams always seek to minimize cost, Altium Designer’s Unified Platform allows teams to consider all the issues associated with FR4.
-You can use Altium’s Design Rules, PCB Editor, and Layer Stack Manager to guide your decisions about the proper materials for your board design.
+Although design teams always seek to minimize cost, Altium Designer’s unified design environment allows teams to design on FR4 or other specialized laminates.
+Designing for advanced high speed applications is easy in Altium Designer’s unified rules-driven environment.

 Altium Designer on Altium 365 delivers an unprecedented amount of integration to the electronics industry until now relegated to the world of software development, allowing designers to work from home and reach unprecedented levels of efficiency.